Awakening Our Gifts Part 4: Listening to the Silence

 In the previous two parts of this series we have seen how the way we integrate experiences affects our mind and the blocks to our conscious awareness that they create.
 We have looked at how we can clear blocks in our minds by being aware of how we created them (non-superficial observation, avoiding erroneous reasoning and so forth) and resolving the poor programming, in part by understanding why we manifested them.
 Making the conscious choice to develop our minds establishes a new "program".
 Putting our intent behind it creates a new directive and our mind will start to reveal what was kept hidden.

-See your mind as an incredibly complex crystal.
+See your mind as an incredibly complex crystal and your consciousness as a point source of light at/in the center.
 When the mind is clouded, or occluded by poor programming, little light can pass through the crystal, either from outside in or inside out.
 Clear up the blockage and the light can pass through far more readily.
 What we want to do is learn to tune into the light that already exists.
-When we have cleared some of the programming and worked on how we interpret our experiences, the main block to our sensitivity is no longer primarily due to the programming of our minds, which in this analogy it is the structure of the crystal.
-It is due to the nature of the crystal, or the mind itself.
-That is to say the building blocks of the crystal (our mind) are not aligned with the nature of Cosmos itself.
-Without aligning our minds with the nature of the Cosmos the light may be able to get through but it is scattered.
+When we have cleared some of the programming and worked on how we interpret our experiences, the main block to our sensitivity is no longer primarily due to the programming of our minds, which in this analogy is the structure of the crystal.
+If we do not do this the light from inside, our consciousness, gets deflected, scattered, unfocused and weak.

 We should continue to work on what I have mentioned as our minds are vast and there is plenty that needs work; however, by doing these things, the new challenge I alluded to opens up, one that is overcome less by hard work and more by guiding our desire to towards that of the Cosmos.
 Only thoughts that bring us closer to the underlying nature of things will align the aspects of the crystal, which is synonymous with our mind.
 So, to expand our awareness, the last piece of the puzzle is opening up to the world around us.
 Not in terms of our energy per se, but in our thoughts, our feelings and even our being.